KainosSoftwareLtd/hibernate-sequences/README.md

 ```

 Note that this generation strategy is NOT `synchronized`.
 This prevents Hibernate ID generation
-from being a bottleneck in batch inserts.
+from being too much of a bottleneck in multi-threaded batch inserts.
 The database itself ensures that the values fetched from
 a sequence are never duplicate and the implementation is thread-safe.

 #### Sequence with HiLo optimizer